jump-dev/KNITRO.jl/README.md

 Extensive examples using the C wrapper can be found in `examples/`.

-## Multithreading
+## Multi-threading

-Due to limitations in the interaction between Julia and C, KNITRO.jl disables multithreading if the problem is nonlinear.
+Due to limitations in the interaction between Julia and C, KNITRO.jl disables multi-threading if the problem is nonlinear.
 This will override any options such as `par_numthreads` that you may have set.
 Read [GitHub issue #93](https://github.com/jump-dev/KNITRO.jl/issues/93) for more details.